-Fibre (or Fiber) is a diverse group of complex carbohydrates that are intrinsic and intact in plants and are not absorbed or digested in the small intestine [1,3].
+Fibre is a diverse group of complex carbohydrates that are intrinsic and intact in plants and are not absorbed or digested in the small intestine.
+[1,3]

 It is found abundantly in plant-based sources and is an essential nutrient to keep the digestive system in good working order.

-Also, there is enough conclusive evidence that consuming recommended intakes of fibre can help reduce the risk of chronic diseases [1,2,3]
+Also, there is enough conclusive evidence to show that consuming recommended intakes of fibre can help reduce the risk of chronic diseases.
+[1,2,3]

 Fibre is commonly classified as soluble, which dissolves in water, or insoluble, which doesn’t dissolve in water.

-Soluble fibre can help lower blood glucose level and blood cholesterol levels whereas insoluble fibre can help food move through our digestive system and help prevent constipation .
+Soluble fibre can help lower blood glucose cholesterol levels, whereas, insoluble fibre can help food move through our digestive system and help prevent constipation.